U.S. says yes to new bitcoin funds, paving the way for more Americans to buy crypto

 The massive run-up has come despite months of negative headlines, the successful prosecution of one of the biggest players in crypto, and after financial regulators and law enforcement targeted a long list of investors and promoters, executives and companies.

 Now, crypto is getting a big boost.
-On Wednesday, Wall Street's top cop, the Securities and Exchange Commission (SEC), approved a bitcoin ETF, an investment fund that will track bitcoin prices, and will pave the way for more of the public to buy it.
+On Wednesday, Wall Street's top cop, the Securities and Exchange Commission (SEC), approved almost a dozen bitcoin ETFs, investment funds that will track bitcoin prices, and will pave the way for more of the public to buy it.

 "It gives them the opportunity and ability to invest in bitcoin through a regulated, structured security," he said.
 His Valkyrie Bitcoin Fund was one of several applications the SEC approved.